-Increase your comfort and decrease your energy bills with spray foam insulation in Chicopee, Holyoke, Windsor, West Springfield, and nearby cities and towns such as Winsted, Simsbury, East Longmeadow, Windsor Locks, Feeding Hills, Florence, Hartford, Southington, Springfield, and more.
+Increase your comfort and decrease your energy bills with spray foam insulation in Longmeadow, Simsbury, South Windsor, and nearby cities and towns such as Granby, Suffield, Windsor, Wilbraham, Tolland, Chicopee, Springfield, Hartford, Southington, Springfield, and more.
 We are your trusted spray insulation contractor in Massachusetts and Connecticut.

 1-part foam: You've seen and probably used this type of spray foam, which comes in pressurized cans that are sold at home centers and hardware stores under brand names like GREAT STUFF™.
 This single-component foam is super-sticky, and expands at different rates (depending on the type you buy) immediately after application.
 Since it seals gaps as well as insulates, this product is often referred to as an "insulating foam sealant."

 2-part foam: To insulate an entire basement or attic with spray foam, contractors use 2-part polyurethane foam that comes in a pair of pressurized metal containers.
 When both components (resin and a catalyst) are mixed together at the nozzle, a foaming chemical reaction takes place that causes the material to expand.